microsoft/TypeScript-Handbook/pages/advanced/Namespaces.md

 Before TypeScript 1.5, namespaces were called "internal modules" and modules were called "external modules".
 Because of this history, you can use either the `namespace` keyword or the `module` keyword, but you should always use `namespace` in new code.

+## Using Namespaces

+Namespaces are simply named JavaScript objects in the global namespace.
+This makes namespaces a very simple construct to use.
+They can span multiple files, and can be concatenated using `--outFile`.
+Namespaces can be a good way to structure your code in a simple web application, with all dependencies included as `<script>` tags in your HTML page.

+Just like all global namespace pollution, it can be hard to identify component dependencies, especially in a large application.

 # First steps

 Let's start with the program we'll be using as our example throughout this page.